-GROUND WATER
+GROUND WATER RESOURCES

-As per the hydrogeological map of the District drawn up by the CGWB, the hydrogeology comprises of consolidated formation of the Upper carboniferous to upper Triassic age and characterized by sand stone and shale in which the ground water is restricted to a weathered residuum and fractured zone.
-As of 2013, the gross ground water draft for all uses in the Block was 528.57 ha-m and the stage of ground water development was about 13.48%.
+As per the hydrogeological map of the District drawn up by the CGWB, the hydrogeology comprises of consolidated formation of the Archean age and characterized by Granites and Gneissic complex in which the ground water is restricted to a weathered residuum and interconnected fractured zone, having secondary porosity.
+As of 2013, the gross ground water draft for all uses in the Block was 1067.82 ha-m and the stage of ground water development was about 51.65 %.

-From the aquifer characteristic and water resourcing angle, the depth to water table in the Shikaripara Block is reported to vary between 5-10 m bgl both during pre-monsoon and post-monsoon season (as per CGWB Groundwater Information Booklet for Dumka District, 2013).
+From the aquifer characteristic and water resourcing angle, the depth to water table in the Jarmundi block varies between 5-10 m.bgl both during pre and post monsoon season (as per CGWB Groundwater Information Booklet for Dumka District, 2013).
 The dug wells generally tap the initial shallow aquifer and many of such wells dry up during summer months.
-The hand pumps generally tap the first fracture zones in the lateritic terrain at depths of 30-40 m.bgl while the bore wells tap the deeper granite terrain zones, where the first fracture occurs between 50 - 70 m and the second fracture between 100-120 m bgl.
-Discharge of the bore wells range from 10 - 30 m/hr and with a drawdown between 13 to 20 m.
+The hand pumps generally tap the first fracture zones in the lateritic terrain at depths of 20-60 m.bgl while the bore wells tap the deeper granite terrain zones.